 - Even though the lay literature reports that opioid prescribing is on the rise, opioid analgesic prescribing is actually declining.

 - Before 1990, physicians rarely prescribed opioids for noncancer pain.
 Starting in the 1990s, physicians were encouraged to control pain as this was the "fifth vital sign."
 The use of opioid analgesic pain medicine increased substantially.
-Now, the consensus is that overprescribing of opioid analgesics occurs, but it is still unclear in the literature where this takes place and the exact circumstances when prescriptions are inappropriate.
+The consensus is that overprescribing of opioid analgesics occurs, but it is still unclear in the literature where this occurs and the exact circumstances when prescriptions are inappropriate.

 - There has been a drastic reduction in opioid analgesic prescribing and overdose, but it has also resulted in sometimes making it difficult for patients with legitimate pain to receive pain relief.